People News Roundup: Who calls the tunes in space? Brad Pitt asks NASA astronaut | Devdiscourse

 Cars front man Ric Ocasek died while recovering from surgery: family

-Cars front man Ric Ocasek died peacefully over the weekend while recovering from surgery at his family's home in Manhattan, his wife, the actress and model Paulina Porizkova, said in an Instagram post on Monday.
-Porizkova, who announced in May 2018 that she and Ocasek had split after 28 years of marriage, did not elaborate on what kind of operation the 75-year-old rocker had undergone before his death on Sunday.
+Cars frontman Ric Ocasek died peacefully over the weekend while recovering from surgery at his family's home in Manhattan, his wife, the actress, and model Paulina Porizkova, said in an Instagram post on Monday.
+Porizkova, who announced on May 2018 that she and Ocasek had split after 28 years of marriage, did not elaborate on what kind of operation the 75-year-old rocker had undergone before his death on Sunday.
 But she said she and the couple's two sons had been caring for him.

 Who calls the tunes in space?
 Brad Pitt asks NASA astronaut